sleggat/TallyHo/README.md

 ## Installation:

 I recommend putting it on your localhost, but you could also upload it to your webserver.
-Configure default hourly rate, timezone and base-path here: guts/config.php
+Configure default hourly rate, timezone and other stuff here: guts/config.php

 ## Usage (assuming you have a server running PHP):

 Unzip and put the 'tallyho' in your '~/Sites' folder or wherever localhost points to, then just open 'http://localhost/tallyho' up in your web browser.
 Upon initiation it will create some demo tasks which you can edit/duplicate/delete.

+## Flat-file structure

 TallyHo uses flat-files (.txt/.yaml) instead of a database.